openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 * Install [node](https://nodejs.org/en/)
 * Install [npm](https://www.npmjs.com/get-npm)

-Alternatively, you can run the extension from this repository by following these instructions:
+To run the extension from this repository, following these instructions:

 1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave --branch feature.new_platforms`.
 1. Navigate to `new_platforms\vscode-extension` in the cloned folder.